mackonsti/nuc10i7fnh/README.md

 ![PowerGadget](Various/PowerGadget.png)

-## Changes Brought About by macOS 13 and later
+## Changes Brought About by macOS 13 and Later

 MacOS 13.x _Ventura_ and later [drops support for pre-Haswell CPUs](https://dortania.github.io/OpenCore-Install-Guide/extras/ventura.html#table-of-contents).
 Moreover, much of userspace now requires AVX2 support; because of this, macOS "Delta" updates (i.e. small 1-3 GB updates that normally appear in System Settings) will **no longer be available** and the full update (±12GB) must be installed each time, as Delta updates only contain the non-AVX2 cache to support Rosetta on Apple Silicon machines.
 OpenCore patching mechanism relies on these AVX2 instructions.